DohKang/Python-projects/Shooting_game/README.md

 The character can move all 4 sides of the game screen.
 But, only when character

 is on the brick stage.
+To try, please move your character all the way to the left and press up arrow key to move character to the left brick stage.

 The object of this game is to remove all balls on the screen within a limited time.

 The character also comes with lives so that a user can easily beat the game.

-Use arrow key to move around and space key to shoot weapons.
+Use arrow keys to move around and space key to shoot weapons.